Outside the EU

 State support for exports also includes the concept of priority countries for Czech exports, which is regarded as a useful instrument for effectively focusing the export support resources of the state.

-Collection and primary checks are performed by the Customs Administration of the Czech Republic, while further processing, checks and the subsequent publication of data are performed by the Czech Statistical Office.
+Data collection and primary checks are performed by the Customs Administration of the Czech Republic, while further processing, checks and the subsequent publication of data are performed by the Czech Statistical Office.

 The MIT Licensing Authority is the unit of the Ministry of Industry and Trade (MIT) of the Czech Republic responsible for the management and performance of activities relating to the application of the licensing regime in the area of economic relations with foreign countries.